 Our culture-packed neighborhood

-Our campus is in the heart of University Circle, the nation’s #1 arts district (USA Today), where you’ll have daily opportunities to interact with our nationally recognized neighbors.
+Our campus is in the heart of University Circle, one of the top arts districts in America (USA Today), where you’ll have daily opportunities to interact with our nationally recognized neighbors.

 Cleveland Museum of Art